wak1616/MLP_ARCUATES/README.md

 ## Project Structure

-*   `datacombo.csv`: The dataset containing patient and treatment information.
+*   `datafinal.csv`: The dataset containing patient and treatment information.
 *   `draft.py`: Script for experimenting with the model architecture and training using K-Fold cross-validation.
 Includes detailed printouts and metrics for each fold.
 *   `final_model.py`: Script for training the final model on the entire dataset and saving the trained model weights (`model_weights.pth`) and necessary preprocessing components (`model_components.joblib`).
 *   `predict.py`: Script to load the saved model and components to make predictions on new, single-instance data.